kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 * Protected Recovery Dashboard
 * Protected AI Audit Trail

-Customers can only view their own payment information, while administrators can access overall payment and recovery information.
+Normal users can access only their own payment details.

+Administrators can access broader payment and recovery information.

+The application is an academic prototype and requires additional security controls before any real-world financial deployment.

 ---

 # ✅ Advantages

-* Provides detailed payment failure analysis.
+* Provides structured payment failure analysis.
+* Identifies possible failure categories.
-* Explains possible causes of payment failures.
+* Explains the likely cause of a failure.
+* Provides a rule-based AI diagnosis.
-* Provides an AI confidence score.
+* Provides a confidence score.
-* Recommends suitable recovery actions.
+* Recommends recovery actions.
-* Uses safety guardrails before recovery.
+* Applies safety guardrails before recovery.
-* Blocks high-value transactions from automatic recovery.
+* Blocks high-value simulated transactions from automatic recovery.
 * Simulates recovery safely.
 * Tracks simulated recovered revenue.
 * Provides customer-specific payment history.
 * Provides administrator analytics.
-* Maintains a complete audit trail.
+* Maintains an audit trail.
+* Demonstrates role-based access control.
 * Suitable for academic demonstration and testing.
-* Can be extended with real payment gateway integrations.
+* Can be extended with real payment-gateway integrations in the future.

 ---